 UW-Eau Claire has nearly completed a major reconstruction of portions of its campus, creating a beautiful river-side pedestrian space.

-Learn more about opportunities in Eau Claire and the Chippewa Valley through the organizations that know it best.
+Learn more about opportunities in Eau Claire and the Chippewa Valley through the following organizations:

 While Wisconsin is known for its natural beauty and abundant resources, it is perhaps best defined by the people who call it home.
 People with a restless drive to invent, create and achieve.
 Who combine passion with pride and turn ideas into industries, and whose intellectual curiosity and commitment to collaboration propel groundbreaking discoveries to meet global challenges.
 We know that the real motivation to push forward comes from our connections and experiences.
 Our traditions are more than trends — they define a way of life, In Wisconsin®.